Salma3Hamdy/Multi-Stage-Attack-Detection-Alert-Correlation/README.md

 ## Data-Leakage Audit

-A core part of this project was **auditing the evaluation itself** rather than trusting the first number that came out.
-The audit checked for campaign overlap, duplicate rows/pairs, alert-index overlap, temporal overlap, sequence overlap, synthetic-feature leakage, cross-task split consistency, and class balance.
+When the stage prediction model reported 94% validation accuracy and nearly 100% test accuracy, the results appeared unusually strong given the nature of the dataset.
+Rather than accepting these metrics at face value, I conducted a systematic audit to determine whether they were influenced by data leakage or evaluation bias.
+The audit examined campaign overlap, duplicate alerts and alert pairs, alert-index overlap, temporal overlap, sequence overlap, synthetic feature leakage, cross-task split consistency, and class imbalance.

 Key findings and fixes: